 H) Information on Explanations of Benefits

-An explanation of benefits (EOB) is a statement that we send to members to explain what medical treatments and/ or services we paid for on behalf of a member.
+An explanation of benefits (EOB) is a statement that we send to enrollees to explain what medical treatments and/ or services we paid for on behalf of an enrollee.
 This shows the amount billed by the provider, the issuer’s payment, and the enrollee’s financial responsibility pursuant to the terms of the policy.
-We will send an EOB to a member after we receive and adjudicate a claim on your behalf from a provider.
-If you need assistance interpreting your Explanation of Benefits, please contact Member Services at 1-877-687-1196.
+We will send an EOB to an enrollee after we receive and adjudicate a claim on your behalf from a provider.
+If you need assistance interpreting your EOB, please contact Member Services at 1-877-687-1196.

 I) Coordination of Benefits